ndb796/Computer-Vision/Fitting Matching.md

   * Lots of parameters to tune
   * Does not work well for low inlier ratios
   * Does not guarantee the globally optimal solution

+### Hough Transform

+* Voting for parameter estimation
+  * An early type of voting scheme
+  * Convert from image space to parameter space

+### Characteristics of Hough Transform

+* Assumptions
+  * The noise features will not vote consistently for any single model
+  * There are enough data to agree on a good model
+* Pros
+  * Can deal with non-locality and missing data
+  * Can detect multiple instances of a model
+  * Some robustness against noise
+    * noise points unlikely to contribute consistently to any single bin
+* Cons
+  * Complexity increases exponentially with the number of model parameters
+  * Hard to pick a good grid size

+### Feature Matching by Appearance

+* Feature detection
+  * Edges
+  * Corners
+  * Blobs

+* Feature descriptors
+  * Template
+  * SIFT, PCA-SIFT
+  * Speeded Up Robust Features (SURF)
+  * Bias and gain normalization (MOPS)
+  * Gradient location-orientation histogram (GLOH)

+### Fitting Helps Matching

+* Idea - Fitting an homography H that maps features from image 1 to image 2
+  * Homography
+    * Projective transformation
+    * 2D projection of 3D planar surface
+    * Represented by a 3x3 matrix H
+    * At least 4 matching pairs required to estimate the matrix H
+  * Using RANSAC to estimate H

+### Review: Fitting and Matching

+* If we know which points belong to the line, how do we find the "optimal" line parameters?
+  * Least Square Method
+* What if there are outliers?
+  * RANSAC
+* What if there are many lines?
+  * Voting methods: RANSAC, Hough Transform
+* Fitting helps matching